JBishopCode/Intro-to-programming-Cpp-Assignments-Labs/README.md

 Each assignment/lab sits in its own folder.

 Overall, there is 6 Assignments and 4 Labs.
 Some Assignments/Labs are missing due to being done on another software (QT) so I couldnt import them onto here.

-The main branch stores every assignment and lab in one place.

 **Structure**